 Philips summaries the proposition: “You could end up with a whole stack of equipment monitoring various vital conditions for various chronic diseases.
 Of course, smart watches combined with smart peripherals like the finger band and BuddyWOTCH, miniaturises it all, makes it much more convenient and means the patient can hopefully stay at home rather than have to go to a clinic or hospital.”

 The smart watch, designed with the Activ8rlives electronics development team, has the capability to measure a number of vital signs.
 “The first one that we concentrated on was a COPD [Chronic Obstructive Pulmonary Disease] because it required a separate peripheral to make it work,” said Philips.
 “It’s also going to be the first smart watch which is certified as a medical device.
-None of the others have yet done that, partly because of the problem of software updating and how that fits with the FDA.”
+None others have yet done that, partly because of software updating and how that fits with the FDA.”

 “So that humanising of technology is an area that interests us, and having the engineering and production capability to make sense of that is what’s is the kind of sweet spot we focus on.
 It’s getting the balance right in the trade-offs between what is manufactureable, what is reasonable cost, what is comfortable.”